Travelling independently in China was hard. Perhaps the hardest travelling I’ve done in a long, long time. But that’s not to say it wasn’t worth it.

 Our first application was sent back to us as we hadn’t provided a “full itinerary”.
 I hadn’t realised we had to actually book a hotel for every night of our stay and then provide that booking confirmation in our application.
 I’d thought that putting the regions we’d be in, and roughly when, would be enough.
 It wasn’t.

 We hadn’t really decided where we were going and this forced us to sit down and spend our weekend decided and booking hotels.
-Fortunately booking.com has loads of hotels that offer free cancellation so, although we tried to plan and book our hotels as accurately as possible, our plans did change and I was so grateful we could cancel them for free.
+Fortunately booking.com has loads of hotels that offer free cancellation.
+Although we tried to plan and book our hotels as accurately as possible, our plans did change and I was so grateful we could cancel them for free.

 Our second attempt was also refused the first time around as my name wasn’t on the booking.com confirmation email.
 Fortunately I was able to fix this and email them the confirmation but not after some stress of them not receiving the emails etc etc.